srpurdy/SharpEdgeCMS/readme.md

 - PHP 5.3 Or Higher (has also been tested on PHP 5.4) (has not been tested on PHP 5.2 or lower)
 - PHP Must run as the domain user or you may have problems with file uploads and permissions -- we don't use any insecure folder permissions.
-Files are always written as 644 and folders 755) -- We suggest in shared enviroments to make the database.php file is set to 600 (to prevent apache symlink attacks)
+Files are always written as 644 and folders 755) -- We suggest in shared environments to make the database.php file is set to 600 (to prevent apache symlink attacks)
 - MYSQL 5 or greater
 - GD Library 2
 - cURL Enabled (Used for the automatic updater)